WGC Bridgestone Invitational 2017 odds: Picks from model that called Spieth's run

 Before you make any 2017 Bridgestone Invitational bets or enter a daily fantasy golf tournament on FanDuel or DraftKings, you need to see what SportsLine has to say.

 SportsLine's prediction model, which was built by DFS pro Mike McClure, nailed the Masters and U.S. Open, calling Sergio Garcia's and Brooks Koepka's wins entering the weekend.

 At the British Open, the model was all over Jordan Spieth from the start and pegged him as the winner as soon as Thursday's round ended.
 Spieth won by three strokes and anyone who followed SportsLine scored big.

 With the tournament starting Thursday, SportsLine simulated the World Golf Championships Bridgestone Invitational 10,000 times.

 The model is once again high on Sergio Garcia, calling for the Masters champion to crack the top five despite being a 28/1 underdog.

 Another sleeper: Matt Kuchar, who finished outside the top 30 at the RBC Canadian Open, but hadn't finished worse than 16th in his previous five events.
 He's someone to watch for at the WGC and is also fetching 28/1 odds.

-And Dustin Johnson, who is currently ranked No. 1 in the world and won this tournament last year, doesn't finish in the top three.
+SportsLine is also calling for a golfer who hasn't finished in the top 50 in his last four events to make a serious run at the title and deliver a huge upset.

 So who wins the 2017 WGC Bridgestone Invitational?
 And what massive long shot stuns the golfing world?
 Check out the odds below and visit SportsLine now to see the full WGC Bridgestone Invitational leaderboard from the model that called Spieth's run in the British Open and find out.